 My son is only one years old, and his comprehension is super limited.
 He doesn’t understand that I’m actually saving him from lots of future pain and suffering.
 As a baby, he can’t see beyond whatever is happening in the moment.
 All that he lives is the present, and if he sees me hurting me, he wants nothing to do with me.

 As an adult, I can calmly subject myself to oral torture in the dentist chair because I know that the pain will quickly subside, and I will hopefully hold onto all my teeth.
+The dentist sits there and calmly pumps massive syringes filled with yellow fluid into the back of my my jaw, I grip the seat handles as waves of pain run through me, but I don’t even try to bolt out of the room!
 I have a broader band of knowledge than my little son, and I see the big picture.
-Sure it’s painful, but it’s for my best, and not only do I thank the dentist when he’s done, I actually fork over obscene amounts of cash for his services.
-It’s as if I’m saying, “Thanks for the pain, I know it will make me a healthier person!”
+Sure it’s painful, but it’s for my best, and not only do I thank the dentist when he’s done, I actually fork over hefty of cash for his services.
+It’s as if I’m saying, “Thank you for the pain, I know it will make me a healthier person!”